zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Lab Meetings

 Lab meetings will be held once a week.
-Every member of the lab should have an updated presentation file (dated ``YYYYMMDD``) in their personal ``/LabMeetings/`` subfolder.
+Every member of the lab should have an updated presentation file (dated ``YYYYMMDD``) in their personal ``/LabMeetings/`` subfolder to present on their assigned days.
 This presentation should contain your overall project goals, divided into sub-aims, as well as data and timelines for specific experiments completed and planned for the coming weeks.
-You should be prepared to present your progress in this short format every week when called upon.
 This is a space for all members of the lab to contribute to troubleshooting and to engage in constructive and healthy scientific criticism.

 ### B. One-on-One Meetings